 If after all this culture you need some shallow yet entertaining activity – like e. g. shopping – just walk half a mile up Fairfax Avenue and you’ll get to ‘The Grove‘, one of my favorite malls since it’s set up with so much love for details and entertainment.

-From ‘The Grove’ to Hollywood it’s just a 15 minutes bus ride.
-Take No. 217 towards Hollywood/Vine Station and get off at the Hollywood/Highland stop North of the Sunset Boulevard.
-The Hollywood Museum, where you get a glance at this legendary place’s history, past, and present, is about three minutes from the station – located in the historic Max Factor building.
+From ‘The Grove’ to Hollywood it’s in fact just a 15 minutes bus ride.
+Take bus # 217 towards Hollywood/Vine Station and then get off at the Hollywood/Highland stop North of the Sunset Boulevard.
+The Hollywood Museum, where you get an overall glance at this legendary place’s history, past, and present, is about three minutes from the station – located in the historic Max Factor building.

 The Hollywood Museum